 We are now in a critical decision-making time for the FirstNet project.
-FirstNet released updated State Plans on September 19, 2017, based on the feedback received from states, territories, and public safety stakeholders.
-On September 29, 2017, FirstNet provided official notice to governors, as required by the Act, which included notification of the completion of the request for proposal (RFP) process for the state, the delivery of the State Plan, and the funding level for the state as determined by the National Telecommunications and Information Administration (NTIA).
-The official notice initiated the 90-day clock that the Act provides for each state or territory governor to make an "opt in/opt out" decision on its State Plan.3 The deadline for governors to make this decision is December 28, 2017.
+On September 29, 2017, FirstNet provided official notice to governors, as required by the Act, which included notification of the completion of the RFP process for the state, the delivery of the State Plan, and the funding level for the state as determined by the National Telecommunications and Information Administration (NTIA).4 The official notice initiated the 90-day clock that the Act provides for each state or territory governor to make an "opt in/opt out" decision on its State Plan.5 The deadline for governors to make this decision is December 28, 2017.